aspirepress/AspireCloud/README.md

 ## Notes

-AspirePress CDN operates as an API and a pseudo pull-through cache against WordPress.org.
-This means that if AspirePress CDN provides the requested endpoint, it attempts to deliver the resource; otherwise, it passes the request through to WordPress.org and returns their response to the end user.
+AspireCloud operates as an API and a pseudo pull-through cache against WordPress.org.
+This means that if AspireCloud provides the requested endpoint, it attempts to deliver the resource; otherwise, it passes the request through to WordPress.org and returns their response to the end user.

 The long-term goal is to gradually implement WordPress.org APIs to reduce reliance on their website and endpoints.